DaniloCB06/YouTubeVideoDownloaderGUI/README.md

 # YtbVideoDownloaderGUI
 This code provides a simple yet functional YouTube video and playlist downloader with a user-friendly interface, real-time progress tracking, and the ability to cancel downloads.

 NOTE: This code provides a graphical user interface (GUI) for downloading YouTube videos or playlists using the `yt_dlp` library.
-Below is a brief description of the code

 ### Global Variables and Configurations:
 - **`cancel_download_flag`:** A global variable used to signal when to cancel the ongoing download.